abinaya-analyst/sql-sales-analysis/README.md

 ## 📌 Project Overview

-This project analyzes a retail sales dataset using SQL (MySQL) to extract meaningful business insights.
+This project analyzes a retail sales dataset using SQL (MySQL) to answer business questions related to sales performance, product categories, regional trends, and customer purchasing patterns.
+The analysis demonstrates the use of SQL queries to extract actionable business insights.

 ## 🛠 Tools Used

-* MySQL
+*MySQL
-* SQL (Aggregations, GROUP BY, ORDER BY, Date Functions)
+*SQL: Joins, Aggregate Functions, GROUP BY, ORDER BY, LIMIT, DATE_FORMAT *Microsoft Excel: Data Cleaning
-* Excel (Data Cleaning)

-## 📊 Analysis Performed
+## 📊 Business Questions Solved

 * ✔ Total Sales Calculation
 * ✔ Sales by Region